 What is browser cache?

-In order to speed up web browsing, web browsers are designed to download web pages and store them locally on your computer's hard drive in an area called "cache".
-Browser cache (also know as Internet cache) contains records of every item you have viewed or downloaded while browsing the internet.
+In order to speed up web browsing, web browsers are designed to download web pages and store them locally on your computer's hard drive in an area called "cache."
+Browser cache (also known as Internet cache) contains records of every item you have viewed or downloaded while browsing the internet.
 This includes CoreBridge.
-So when you visit the same page for a second time, the browser speeds up display time by loading the page locally from cache instead of downloading everything again.
+So, when you visit the same page for a second time, the browser speeds up display time by loading the page locally from cache instead of downloading everything again.
 However, this can cause issues when files become out of date.
 To correct this, you can clear your cache which will prompt your browser to request new files.

 Clearing your Web Browser Cache Memory